Working Holiday Tips

 A visa fee of $190 applies.

-• If applying by post, you’ll need to send all required documents, a self-addressed registered envelope for the return of your passport, and a cheque or money order for the visa fee to the Embassy of Brazil in Canberra
+• If applying by post, send all required documents, a self-addressed registered envelope for the return of your passport, and a cheque or money order for the visa fee to the Embassy of Brazil in Canberra.

-• If applying in person, you’ll need to make an appointment with the Brazilian embassy in Canberra and pay for the visa either by money order or using EFTPOS during your appointment
+• If applying in person, make an appointment with the Brazilian embassy in Canberra and pay for the visa either by money order or using EFTPOS during your appointment.

 Brazil’s embassy in Australia has the following address: